 Ms. Martini has more than 30 years of experience in the management of projects throughout their lifecycle, advising clients on risk management, project controls and dispute avoidance, and assisting with construction claim development, analysis, defense and resolution.
 She has scheduled and managed a variety of construction projects, from high rise and hospital construction to the reconstruction of the world's largest wind tunnel for NASA at Ames Research Center in California to the Cable Car Rehabilitation Project in San Francisco.
-Her project advisory and dispute resolution experience is similarly broad, ranging from airports, highway interchanges, mass transit and sports venues to nuclear plants, solar plants, detention facilities, and housing projects.
+Her project advisory and dispute resolution experience is similarly broad, ranging from airports, highway interchanges, mass transit and sports venues to mines, solar plants, LNG plants and detention facilities.
 Ms. Martini has testified as an expert at arbitration and trial and assisted in numerous successful settlement negotiations and mediations.

 CREDENTIALS & PROFESSIONAL HONORS

 - S.B., Civil Engineering, Massachusetts Institute of Technology (MIT)

 Licensed Civil Engineer, California, #C53661

 LEED AP – U.S. Green Building Council

 Lifschitz J, Martini D, Fraher L. Effective presentation of the forensic schedule analysis.
 The Construction Lawyer, Journal of the ABA Forum on Construction Law, Volume 36, Number 1, Winter 2016

 Martini D. Bracing for construction claims during a slow economic recovery.
 San Francisco, Sacramento, 2010.

 Martini D. Enhancing your understanding of value in distressed projects.
 The Construction Superconference, San Francisco, 2010.